 AMD Ryzen, Threadripper, FX-Series, EPYC, Opteron, and Athlon 64 are a few examples.

-Readers should be aware that as this article was created before Zen 3 and Alder Lake were released, it may not reflect future modifications.
+Readers should know this article was created before Zen 3 and Alder Lake were released, but it may not reflect future modifications.

-Intel and AMD CPUs will provide you with good performance straight out of the box for regular online browsing, Netflix viewing, and email replying.
+Intel and AMD CPUs will give you good performance immediately for regular online browsing, Netflix viewing, and email replies.
 However, there are some tasks where one company's solutions outperform the competition.

 Pads on the Intel CPU's bottom.

-Both AMD and Intel will do you well if you use a desktop computer for both work and leisure, or even simply for gaming.
-The Core i9-12900 KS is the greatest CPU overall at the top end, but the Ryzen 7 5800X3D is what you need if you truly want to game at a frame rate of more than 200.
+If you use a desktop computer for work, leisure, or gaming, AMD and Intel will do you well.
+The Core i9-12900 KS is the most excellent CPU overall at the top end, but the Ryzen 7 5800X3D is what you need if you truly want to game at a frame rate of more than 200.

-Up until you reach high-power and high-performance laptops, both Intel and AMD are good choices if you're buying a laptop.
+Until you reach high-power and high-performance laptops, Intel and AMD are good choices if you buy a computer.
 AMD can only produce 8-core CPUs, whereas Intel can produce 16-core CPUs.
-Therefore, AMD isn't necessarily inferior to Intel for high-end applications; they are merely nonexistent at the moment.
+Therefore, AMD isn't necessarily inferior to Intel for high-end applications; they are currently nonexistent.

 However, this is an intriguing period for AMD and Intel.
-Intel has tepid generations from AMD and Intel coming within a few months, it’s probably best to wait on upgrading your PC until we have a clearer idea about how the next generation will play out.
+Intel has tepid generations from AMD, and Intel is coming within a few months; it's probably best to wait on upgrading your PC until we have a clearer idea about how the next generation will play out.

 Also Read: How To Watch Amazon Mini TV On Laptop